nightness/Classy/README.md

 ## LinkedList

-The `LinkedList` class implements a circular doubly-linked list.
+The `LinkedList` class implements a doubly-linked list.

 ### Instance Methods
 - `add(self, value)` - Adds a new node with the specified value.